glittle/TallyJ-3.0/ReadMe.md

 Assistance in the development of TallyJ is welcome.
 You can fork this repository and make pull requests to it.
 Please contact Glen Little to discuss further!

+**October 2025**

+Work has started on version 4 of TallyJ.
+Contact Glen if you can help!